 - 1. In the Project drop-down list, select the project for which you want to modify software components. - 2.
 In the Target drop-down list, select a specific target type, or, if you want to modify all the target types at once, select All Targets (note that some examples have only one target). - 3.
 In the Software packs drop-down list, you can filter on the components available from the packs listed in your solution (Solution option), or display the components from all the packs available in the CMSIS ecosystem (All packs option). - 4.
-Check that the All toggle button is selected to display all the components available, or switch to Selected to display only the components that are already selected. - 5.
-Use the checkboxes to select or clear components as required.
+Check that the All toggle button is selected to display all the components available, or switch to Selected to display only the components that are already selected. - Use the checkboxes to select or clear components as required.
 For some components, you can also select a vendor, variant, or version.
 The cproject.yml file is automatically updated. - 6.
+Manage the dependencies between components and solve validation issues from the

+Validation panel.

-Manage the dependencies between components and solve validation issues from the Validation panel. - Issues are highlighted in red and have an exclamation mark icon in next to them.
-You can remove conflicting components from your selection or add missing component dependencies from a suggested list. - 7.
-If there are validation issues, move your cursor over the issues in the Validation panel to get more details.
+Issues are highlighted in red and have an exclamation mark icon in next to them.
+You can remove conflicting components from your selection or add missing component dependencies from a suggested list.

+7. If there are validation issues, move your cursor over the issues in the Validation panel to get more details.
 Click the proposed fixes to find the components in the list.
 In some cases, you might have to choose between different fix sets.
 Select a fix set in the drop-down list, make the required component choices, and then click Apply.

-If a pack is missing in the solution, a "Component's pack is not included in your solution" - If a pack is missing in the solution, a "Component's pack is not included in your solution" message displays in the Validation panel.
-An error also displays in the PROBLEMS view.
+If a pack is missing in the solution, a "Component's pack is not included in your solution" message displays in the Validation panel.
+An error also displays in the Problems view.
 See Install CMSIS-Packs for information on how to install CMSIS-Packs.